jarecoo/practice/notes.md

 - “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go” - Dr. Seuss, Oh, The Places You’ll Go
 - “A scholar tries to learn something everyday; a student of Buddhism tries to unlearn something daily.” - Alan Watts (What bad habits, bad prejudices, bad notions do you hold?
 Unlearn them.
 Deleting code can be better than adding it.
 "Deleted code is debugged code." - Jeff Sickel)
 - Study, internalize, act, meditate.
+- “‘We like to say that we don’t get to choose our parents, that they were given by chance — yet we can truly choose whose children we’d like to be” -Seneca, On the Brevity of Life, 15.3a’ Maybe your parents were poor role models, or you lacked a great mentor.
+Yet if we choose to, we can easily access the wisdom of those who came before us — those whom we aspire to be like.
+TDS, 173
+- “‘How laughable it is to say, ‘Tell me what to do!’
+What advice could i possibly give?
+No, a far better request is, ‘Train my mind to adapt to any circumstance’…In this way, if circumstances take you off script…you won’t be desperate for a new prompting’ -Epictetus, Discourses, 2.2.20b-1;24b-25a Instead of looking for instruction, cultivate skills like creativity, independence, self-confidence, ingenuity, and the ability to problem solve” The Daily Stoic, p.178

 ### Make the World a Better Place
 - Making the world a better place rests on making yourself a better person.